ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v8.md

 ## Upgrading to v8

+{% hint style="info" %}
+You must upgrade your agent version on a development environment, then push it to other environments (Production, Staging, Test,...).
+More information about forest-admin schema can be found [here ↗](../../../reference-guide/models/README.md#the-forestadmin-schemajson-file) and [here ↗](./upgrade-to-v3.md#schema-versioning)
+{% endhint %}

 {% hint style="warning" %}
 As for any dependency upgrade, it's very important to **test this upgrade** **in your testing environments**.
 Not doing so could result in your admin panel being unusable.
 {% endhint %}